jvieroe/dyadicdist/README.md

 usa <- dyadicdist::usa
 ```

-Let’s have a look at the cities’ geographic location in the US\!
+Let’s have a look at the cities’ geographic location in the US:

 ``` r
 library(sf)